Meet Our Team

 "Champs are made and born!"

-A second-year Mechanical Engineering student with a strong passion for robotics and hands-on engineering.
-My goal is to pursue a career in robotics where I can design and build innovative systems that make a real impact in the world and to others in my community.
-I am dedicated to achieving this through hard work, continuous learning, and staying actively involved in projects that challenge me to grow.
-With strong leadership skills, determination, and a problem-solving mindset, I strive to push myself toward becoming a professional engineer who contributes meaningful robotics solutions in the field of engineering.
+Jumba is dedicated to achieving this through hard work, continuous learning, and engagement in projects that challenge him to grow.
+With strong leadership skills, determination, and a problem-solving mindset, He is on his way to becoming a professional engineer who contributes meaningful solutions in the field of engineering.

 .png)